bbauska/JS-Basics-Unlock/README.md

 relentless pursuit of excellence and dedication to enriching the learning experience have brought this endeavor to fruition,

-We envisage that \"Basics Of JavaScript: Unlock the Power Of Web Programming • Will spark your curiosity, bolster your learning, and equip you With the competencies necessary to navigate the vast landscape Of JavaScript programming, May your voyage through the world Of
+We envisage that &quot;Basics Of JavaScript: Unlock the Power Of Web Programming • Will spark your curiosity, bolster your learning, and equip you With the competencies necessary to navigate the vast landscape Of JavaScript programming, May your voyage through the world Of